lorenzhs/lorenzhs.github.io/_posts/2017-08-15-pizza-at-scale-sha2017.md

 Some numbers on the oven: it draws 14.4kW of power and has two compartments, each measuring 60×90cm².
 At 90×120×90cm³, its footprint exceeds a standard European pallet and is *just* under the limit of a standard door frame.
-Including the firestones for baking on, it weighs in at around 150kg (330lbs for the metrically impaired).
+Including the firestones for baking on, it weighs in at an estimated 150kg (330lbs for the metrically impaired).
 It's a beast.

 A test run a week later showed that everything was mostly working and we made some first trial pizzas.